 Given the role of inflammation in weight gain, you should also make an effort to avoid any food or activities that will aggravate or start inflammation.
 Watch out for common food allergens such as gluten, dairy, soy and peanuts.
 Triggering allergies will cause a wealth of problems beyond weight gain.
 Include anti-inflammatory foods in your diet such as beets, fresh or dried turmeric root, coconut oil, chia seeds and many more.
 You can never go wrong with a diet rich in omega-3, antioxidants and essential fatty acids.

-To help breakdown fats and aid in digestion, supplements such as Herbal Digestive Bitters, Bile Salts Booster and The Starter Kit are highly recommended.
+To help breakdown fats and aid in digestion, supplemental bile salts with taurine and choline are highly recommended.
 These coupled with the proper diet and exercise will help set you up to achieve and maintain your ideal weight.